Lyonk71/pandas-dedupe/README.md

     #------------------------------additional details------------------------------

+    #Use identical field names when linking dataframes.

-    #Record linkage should only be used on dataframes that have been deduplicated
+    #Record linkage should only be used on dataframes that have been deduplicated.

     #A training file and a settings file will be created while running Dedupe.
     #Keeping these files will eliminate the need to retrain your model in the future.
     #If you would like to retrain your model, just delete the settings and training files.